 That being said, if certain situations make it challenging to keep it on your wrist, wearing your Apple Watch on your ankle is the next best option.

-If you enjoyed this article and want to learn more about your Apple Watch, join the Spartan Newsletter below.
+If you enjoyed this article and want to learn more about your Apple Watch, don't forget to subscribe below.